-The relaxed semantic is the end of the Scala.
-The relaxed semantic is the weakest of all memory models and guarantees only, that the operations on atomic variables are atomic.
+The relaxed semantics is the end of the scale.
+The relaxed semantic is the weakest of all memory models and guarantees that the operations on atomic variables are atomic.

-That's quite easy.
+That’s relatively easy.
 If there are no rules, we can not break them.
-But that's too easy.
-The program should have well-defined behaviour.
-That means in this case: No race condition.
-To guarantee this, you typically use synchronisation and ordering constraints of stronger memory models to control operations with relaxed semantic.
+But that’s too easy.
+The program should have well-defined behavior.
+That means, in this case: No race condition.
+To guarantee this, you typically use synchronization and ordering constraints of stronger memory models to control operations with relaxed semantics.
 How does this work?
 A thread can see the effects of another thread in arbitrary order.
-So, you must only be sure, that there are points in your program, in which all operations on all threads get synchronised.
+So, you must only be sure that there are points in your program in which all operations on all threads get synchronized.

 1